 Road to the Championships

-Six Regionals consisting of 6 teams, 5 all-around competitors (not on a qualifying team), and 1 individual specialist per event (not on a qualifying team) will be conducted at predetermined campus sites.
+Six Regionals consisting of 6 teams, 4 all-around competitors (not on a qualifying team), and 2 individual specialists per event (not on a qualifying team) will be conducted at predetermined campus sites.

 The team championship will be awarded to the team with the highest cumulative team score, with five scores counting per event.
-The all-around championship will be awarded to the individual with the highest cumulative score during semifinal competition.
-The individual event champions will be determined solely on the basis of scores from the individual event championships; scores from semifinal and team final competition will not be considered.
+The all-around and individual event championships will be awarded to the individuals with the highest cumulative score during semifinal competition.
+The individual event champions will be determined solely on the basis of scores from the individual event championships.